Camille-Demers/text-mining-project/README.md

 The Notebooks are organized according to the stages of the project :

-- 1-Data collection / corpora (web scraping with BeautifulSoup and tabula-py)
+1. Data collection / corpora (web scraping with BeautifulSoup and tabula-py)
-- 2-Preprocessing
+2. Preprocessing
-- 3-Transformation / weighting / feature extraction
+3. Transformation / weighting / feature extraction

 Corpora are organized (for now) per actors in Quebec Health Care System :
 - CISSS / CIUSSS